Sharp upper tail behavior of line ensembles via the tangent method: Introduction, results, and proof ideas

-\paragraph*{\emph{Lower bounding the profile:}} Since we are conditioning on the increasing event $\{\h_1(0)\geq\theta\}$, the FKG inequality says that the top curve under this conditioning is stochastically higher than the unconditioned top curve.
-The unconditioned top curve is with high probability close to $-\theta$ at $\pm\theta^{1/2}$ (using one-point tightness of $\h_1(x)+x^2$ at $x=\pm\theta^{1/2}$), so $\h_1(-\theta^{1/2})$ is at least $-\theta$ (ignoring any lower order terms for simplicity) under the conditioning as well.
-This suffices because, again by monotonicity, we can lower $\smash{\h_1(-\theta^{1/2})}$ from its value to $-\theta$, and this can only lower the profile---not an issue when proving a lower bound.
+\paragraph*{\emph{Lower bounding the profile:}} Since we are conditioning on the increasing event $\{\cL_1(0)\geq\theta\}$, the FKG inequality says that the first curve under this conditioning is stochastically higher than the unconditioned first curve.
+The unconditioned first curve is with high probability close to $-\theta$ at $\pm\theta^{1/2}$ (using one-point tightness of $\cL_1(x)+x^2$ at $x=\pm\theta^{1/2}$), so $\cL_1(-\theta^{1/2})$ is at least $-\theta$ (ignoring any lower order terms for simplicity) under the conditioning as well.
+This suffices because, again by monotonicity, we can lower $\smash{\cL_1(-\theta^{1/2})}$ from its value to $-\theta$, and this can only lower the profile---not an issue when proving a lower bound.
 This is a form of pinning, as $\smash{(\pm\theta^{1/2}, -\theta)}$ lies on $\tri$.